 2. Professional Skills

-3. Decision Making & Goal Setting
+3. Decision Making Skills

 But much can also be gained from having structure and setting goals.
 When entering rehabilitation, your teen will be required to follow a set timeline.
 This means attending meetings, waking up, doing laundry, showering—all on time.
-In the real world, especially once these teens have jobs, time management is key and moving up the corporate ladder means using incentives as motivation to get from one platform to another.
+In the real world, especially once these teens have jobs, time management is key.
+Moreover, moving up the corporate ladder means using incentives as motivation to get from one platform to another.

 A rehabilitation program with a reward system for adhering to the structured setting will make adjusting easier and give your teen goals to work towards.
 Armed with rewards points, they can choose how they are spent.
 Perhaps your teen will use 20 points on an hour of video games or save the points for a bigger prize.
 The point is, once they leave rehabilitation, they should be able to apply these same methods of structure and goal setting in their own life.

 While there are many different kinds of support groups for people of different ages, genders, races and struggles, the best support groups will not only provide peer support but also instill skills that will allow your teen to obtain success in all areas of his or her life so that he or she can have the fullest and happiest life imaginable.